ruggeryiury/ugc-parser/README.md

 - JSON files will be generated.

 ## ⚙️ Declare Class Types
-A few aspects of your generated JSON file can be manipulated by placing `#declare` classes at the very beginning of your UGC file.
-There's all possible manipulations:
+A few features of your generated JSON file can be manipulated by placing `#declare` classes at the very beginning of your UGC file.
+There's all possible declare options:

 ### Root Type
 The generated JSON file can be both a dict or a list.
 By default, the script will generate the JSON root as a dict.
 But if you want the root as a list, you just need to place the following _declarative_ class at the first line of your UGC file: